xpdustry/distributor/README.md

 ## TODO

-[ ] - Implement localization in distributor (The tools are available and the base files done, just need to implement it directly).
+[x] - Implement localization in distributor (The tools are available and the base files done, just need to implement it directly).
 [ ] - Create standard API (better API bindings for mindustry, especially for moderation) [ ] - Create JavaScript Debugger
+[ ] - Create the dynamic plugin loader (Pretty advanced stuff)